Our story

 It all started when…

-The story of how our charity came to be starts with a small number of individuals with a big dream of a green future.
+The story of how our charity came to be starts with a small number of individuals with a big dream of a greener future.

 Our first dreamer, Carole, has been thinking about the joy of green spaces ever since she was 9 years old growing up in Chadderton, Manchester.
 Chadderton was home to the largest cotton mill in the world and from her bedroom window she could see seventeen chimneys chucking plumes out into the sky.

 This setting triggered an instinctive response in Carole - a desire to escape to green spaces.
-Now, living in leafy Warwickshire as opposed to Chadderton of old, she feels as though as she has died and gone to heaven.
+Now, living in the beautiful Warwickshire countryside as opposed to Chadderton of old, she feels as though as she has died and gone to heaven.

 Fast-forward to 2009, to a world where fossil fuel industries continue to expand, where the environment is in a dire state, where modern living means less and less time for going out in nature, and Carole is thinking of a career change.